 Students and faculty in the biology department are actively engaged in a variety of research projects.

-Students have the opportunity to be involved in research through academic courses and independent study.
-Past course projects have included investigations of regeneration in Planaria, patterns of wheat-freeze injury in Kansas, and water quality parameters in the Arkansas River.
+- Students have the opportunity to be involved in research through academic courses and independent study.
+Course projects have included investigations of regeneration in Planaria, patterns of wheat-freeze injury in Kansas, and water quality parameters in the Arkansas River.

-Faculty research expertise includes genetics and field ecology.
+- Faculty research expertise includes genetics, molecular biology,ecology, conservation biology, and wildlife.
 Students interested in research opportunities in these areas are encouraged to contact respective faculty members.